Evaluating ESPC Results

 This document provides ESPC program administrators with a selection of tested strategies to support successful M&V for state and local ESPC projects.

 Understanding Your ESPC Savings Guarantee

 This document examines the savings guarantee in energy savings performance contracts (ESPC) and provides a list of resources for more detail.

 This document provides guidance on incorporating, documenting, and verifying operations and maintenance (O&M) savings in state and local energy savings performance contracts.

 Project Benchmark Sheets

-The benchmark sheets report five performance metrics that can be used to benchmark proposed ESPC projects within several public sectors, including state and local governments, K-12 schools, post-secondary education, and public housing:
+The benchmark sheets report three performance metrics that can be used to benchmark proposed ESPC projects within several public sectors, including federal, state, and local governments, K-12 schools, higher education, healthcare, and public housing:

 This document describes three tools that analyze the economic impacts (jobs created, etc.) of energy efficiency projects.
 The summary specifies the varying levels of detail, categories of input and output data, and cost for each tool.